VyrCossont/Pinput/README.md

 The DualShock 4 (model CUH-ZCT2) does work correctly in Firefox, Chrome, and Safari for macOS.

-The Logitech F310 in DirectInput mode works in Chrome for macOS, and only Chrome.
-It does not work in XInput mode, and it does not work in either mode with Firefox or Safari for macOS.
+The Logitech F310 in DirectInput mode works in Firefox, Chrome, and Safari for macOS.
+It does not work in XInput mode.
+Note that in DirectInput mode, the triggers act as digital buttons (reporting either min or max values) and the guide button is inaccessible.
+Additionally, the analog/digital mode switch on the front should be set to analog (light off).

 ## Future goals